yanzewu/line/doc/doc.md

 Args:

 - hnum,vnum: Numbers of subfigures in horizontal/vertical direction.
-If it is less than current number, additional subfigures will be removed.
+If it is less than current number, extra subfigures will be removed.

 ### figure, subfigure
 ---